microsoft/vscode-docs/docs/languages/cpp.md

    1. In the Windows search bar, type 'settings' to open your Windows Settings.
    1. Search for **Edit environment variables for your account**.
    1. Choose the `Path` variable and then select **Edit**.
    1. Select **New** and add the Mingw-w64 destination folder path, with `\mingw64\bin` appended, to the system path.
 The exact path depends on which version of Mingw-w64 you have installed and where you installed it.
-If you used the settings above to install Mingw-w64, then add this to the path: `C:\Program Files\mingw-w64\x86_64-8.1.0-posix-seh-rt_v6-rev0\mingw64\bin`.
+If you used the settings above to install Mingw-w64, then add this to the path: `C:\msys64\mingw64\bin`.
    1. Select **OK** to save the updated PATH.
 You will need to reopen any console windows for the new PATH location to be available.

 ### Check your MinGW installation